CaptainCrowbar/unicorn-lib/unicorn/options.md

 Constructor to initialize an option specification.
-The `info` argument is a string containing the basic description of the program, typically something like `"Foobar 1.0 - Goes ding when there's stuff"`; this will be returned if the user calls it with the `"--version"` option.
+The `info` argument is a string containing the basic description of the program, typically something like `"Foobar 1.0 - Goes ding when there's stuff"`; this will be returned if the user runs it with the `"--version"` option.

 * `Options::`**`Options`**`() noexcept`
 * `Options::`**`Options`**`(const Options& opt)`